 To date, there have been more than 100 cannabinoids identified, all with different properties and chemical profiles.

-And, over recent years, the potential anti-cancer effects of cannabinoids have come into focus.
+And, over recent years, the potential anti-cancer effects of cannabinoids have

 For instance, cannabinoid delta-9-THC can